Southern Hebrides of Argyll Scotland

 Lismore is located north of Oban at the cross section of the Firth of Lorn to the south, the Sound of Mull to the west and stretching for several miles north into Loch Linnhe, exactly on the Great Glen Fault that is diving Scotland in two parts.
 East of Lismore is the Lynn of Lorn.
 The island is around 10 miles long and one mile wide.
-The main settlements are Kilcheran and Baligrundle in the south, Achancroish in the middle and Clachan and Port Ramsay in the north.
+There are only two concentrations of houses on the island at Achnacroish and Port Ramsay.
+There are only scattered holdings and residential buildings elsewhere.

 Lismore Lighthouse in the south of the island